s-vishnjakov/VIAcode-Azure-Data-Factory-Monitoring/Overview.md

 < screenshot here >
 # Solution Management
 ## Disable Monitoring for a Specific Instance
-Out of the box the monitoring worker will eneble monitoring for each ADF instance it discovers.
+Out of the box the monitoring worker will enable monitoring for each ADF instance it discovers.
 You can disable monitoring for a specific instance.
 To do it:
 1. Open the Data Factories blade in the app UI.
 2. Select the ADF instance you do not want to monitor
 3. Click `Enable/Disable` button on the top.